 CMC is a national, not-for-profit organization working to develop and deploy emissions reduction solutions and support the Canadian industry.
 We assist innovators in developing methane monitoring, carbon capture, utilization, and storage (CCUS), and subsurface monitoring technologies, and provide techno-economic analysis to companies, investors, and governments to direct research, development, investment, and policymaking.
 CMC aims to move solutions more quickly from research to market, thereby growing the Canadian economy, increasing Canada’s competitiveness in world markets, and supporting practical, feasible, and economically viable industrial emissions reductions.

-We provide facilities to field test, develop and demonstrate early-stage technologies.
-We offer access to scientists, engineers and technologists who work with clients to solve design and process challenges encountered as technologies are scaled up.
+We provide facilities and expertise to field test, develop, and demonstrate early-stage technologies.
+We also offer access to scientists, engineers, and technologists who work with partners/clients to select and scale solutions for their facilities.

 Our team has over 150 years of experience in carbon capture, utilization and storage, reservoir modelling, sub-surface measurement, monitoring technologies, emissions detection, quantification technologies and measurement methodologies.Get to know the team

 CMC’s Board of Directors reviews and approves our strategic direction; is responsible for our financial performance; and, is accountable for driving long-term success.
 Their diverse skillsets, experience, and areas of influence are critical in helping CMC meet its legal, financial and operational objectives.Connect with our Board